Shadow of the Ninja – Reborn

 Into the Breach

-Live, Blast Kaiju, Repeat
+Live, Kill Kaiju, Die, Repeat

 As someone who’s eyes light up at the sight of a grid-based battlefield populated with adorable 2D combatants, I was predisposed to give Into the Breach a chance.
 If you’re not like me, and don’t instantly fall in love with anything that bears even a passing resemblance to Shining Force III or Final Fantasy Tactics, you might glance at the relatively small battlefields and limited number of units on show and decide to give this one a miss.
 I’m here to politely request that you reconsider that decision, as you’re missing out on a gem!
 A bastard-hard and thoroughly depressing gem, but a gem nonetheless.